measurement-kit/measurement-kit/doc/tutorial/unix.md

 - Ubuntu 16.10 Yakkety Yak

+- Void Linux

 - macOS 10.12 sierra

-- Void Linux current

 For cross compiling the library on mobile devices, as of Measurement Kit v0.4.0 we use: